LearnEarnFun/Pega-Interview-Concepts/System Performance.md

 ## How you will improve the System Response Times for interactive users after system startup?

 Run the static assembler using  - Configure -> System -> Assembly -> Static Assembler.
-This static assembler helps to pre-assemble all the rules and cached the rules of the application.
+This static assembler helps to pre-assemble  and cache the rules of the application.
 This step is useful in the following scenarios:

 * After system start-up, especially after new ruleset versions imported into the system
 * Many rules have changed